pic

 Find Your Best Format - Virtual Readability Lab

-We are studying individualized reading formats – changes to fonts, text sizes, character, and line spacings, that can create more enjoyable and efficient reading experiences.
+We are studying individualized reading formats – changes to fonts, text sizes, character and line spacings, that can create more enjoyable and efficient reading experiences.
 We welcome you to participate in our short studies.
 Each study will teach you something about how you can read better – whether it is by recommending a font or a character spacing that you will enjoy more or that helps you read faster.

-ABOUT THE VIRTUAL READABILITY LAB: The original architect of the VRL was Shaun Wallace, a Ph.D. candidate at Brown University and a researcher with a focus on HCI and Big Data systems.
+The original architect of the VRL was Shaun Wallace, a Ph.D. candidate at Brown University and an Adobe intern.
+Shaun is a researcher with a focus on HCI and Big Data systems.
 Visit Shaun’s website.

 Learn more about Readability Matters